santaci/epiSelect/README.md

 Input III.
 Save generations of interest
 --------------
 Within the SLiM model of epidemic-driven selection, make sure to save the generations of interest for the output tree sequence.
-T
+The command to do this in SLiM would be:
 `sim.treeSeqRememberIndividuals(p2.individuals)`
-`p2` is the population of interest in this case.
+In this example, `p2` is the population of interest.
 Doing this in the early part ensures you are keeping those that have died.